 In most cases, a traditional shop system is sufficient for small shops, as the structural and personnel costs of the other approaches are hardly worthwhile.
 Headless commerce can already meet many requirements for larger shops if the company wants a certain degree of flexibility.
 In this case, however, the company should already have a clear understanding of what it needs now and what it will need in the future.

 In comparison, modular commerce is an interesting alternative when scalability plays a major role and features (and thus modules) are subject to constant change.
-Companies should analyse their needs and estimate the costs for the system and in-house workloads.
+Companies should analyze their needs and estimate the costs for the system and in-house workloads.
 In this way, they can determine whether the approach is worthwhile.
 When selecting a suitable provider, it should be considered which modules are available and how well the own modules can be integrated.